Express an interest

 PRMIA

-PRMIA Partnership - Global Associate PRM (aPRM)
+PRMIA Partnership - Global Associate PRM (APRM)

 We are delighted to expand our partnership with PRMIA to our Level 9 Risk offerings.

 PRMIA is a global brand in risk management education with more than 50,000 members worldwide.
 Over 2,400 companies employ PRMIA designates, demonstrating that employers around the world realise that PRMIA’s education programmes equip participants with the specialised knowledge and skills necessary to succeed in the dynamic banking industry.
 PRMIA is active in nearly every major financial centre worldwide with members in over 65 countries. ‘’The Professional Risk Managers' International Association (PRMIA) is proud to announce its continuing partnership with the IOB.
 PRMIA are already partnered with IOB on their level 8 Professional Certificate in Conduct Risk Culture and Operational Risk Management.
 Those that earn this Professional Certificate at level 8 also receive the PRMIA Operational Risk Management Certificate, allowing a global PRMIA Certificate to be added to this already outstanding IOB offering.
-Additionally, in relation to our Associate PRM (aPRM), another PRMIA global Certificate, we are delighted to extend this partnership to IOB's postgraduate offerings, specifically the Professional Diploma in Advanced Banking Risk Management and Professional Diploma in Advanced Operational Risk Management in Financial Services programmes.’’
+Additionally, in relation to our Associate PRM (APRM), another PRMIA global Certificate, we are delighted to extend this partnership to IOB's postgraduate offerings, specifically the Professional Diploma in Advanced Banking Risk Management and Professional Diploma in Advanced Operational Risk Management in Financial Services programmes.’’

 Justin C McCarthy, CEO, PRMIA